EhsanZB/PHP-notes/OOP in PHP/06-Abstract class/notes.md

 ## Abstract class

 * Similar to interfaces, abstract classes help establish a contract between objects.
-* In Abstract classes (instead of Interfaces), we can define `common methods` in which all classes extending from our defined abstract class will `inherit` the common method (including its implementation).
+* In Abstract classes (not in interfaces), we can define `common methods` in which all classes extending from our defined abstract class will `inherit` the common method (including its implementation).
 * We can create abstract classes in php using `'abstract'` keyword.

 > Abstract classes are those classes which `can not be directly initialized`.